f5devcentral/f5-agility-labs-waf/docs/waf2025/module2/lab2.rst

 Objective
 ~~~~~~~~~~~~~~~~

+**BIG-IP 17.1 includes updates to the OWASP Compliance Dashboard bringing the list of controls in line with the 2021 top 10 list.**

 - Open up and view the OWASP Compliance Dashboard

 - Apply some basic attack signatures using the Dashboard